takenet/blip-docs/source/includes/en/extensions/contacts.md

 }
 ```

-In order to update information about a chatbot's client, it is possible to save and update data using **contacts extension**.
+To update client's information it is possible to save and update data using **contacts extension's** `merge` command, however this action is different from saving and updating with `set` command.
 For contact's resource properties examples, please refer to the [table](/#contacts) in the beginning of this section.

 <aside  class="notice">